 Note: Consult your vet immediately if you notice bones or other foreign objects, e.g., pieces of his toys, in your dog’s vomit.
 You want to make sure he doesn’t still have these substances lodged in his GI tract, which could lead to a serious and even life-threatening condition that can require costly surgery.
 Read more about intestinal blockage in dogs.

-Since the causes of dog vomiting are so varied, it can be challenging to diagnose if the reasons aren’t immediately obvious.
+Because the causes of dog vomiting are so varied, diagnosing a dog’s vomiting can be challenging, even more so if the reasons aren’t immediately obvious.

 Questions To Ask Yourself